WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Part [1/4] Installing the WhySooooFurious DNS Blocker
 1. Go down to [Downloads](#downloads) and click on the WhySooooFurious DNS Blocker, allow the download and close the prompt
-2. Now, open settings and go to General>VPN & Device Management
+2. Now, open settings and go to General > VPN & Device Management
 3. Click on the downloaded profile and install it, you may need to input your password
 4. The DNS should now automatically be enabled, Do not change the DNS to automatic otherwise your apps will get revoked!
-5. Now go back and then go to General>About>Certificate Trust Settings
+5. Now go back and then go to General > About > Certificate Trust Settings
-6. Enable Full trust for the NextDNS Root Certificate
+6. Enable Full Trust for the NextDNS Root Certificate, if Full Trust does not show you cannot use VPNs at all
 7. Continue onto [Part 2](#part-24-installing-esign)
  if you want to install ESign